Swedbank-SPP/swedbank-payment-portal/README.md

 $auth = new Authentication('8*****','********'); // VtID and password
 // Generating unique merchant reference.
-To generate merchant reference please use your one logic.
+To generate merchant reference
+//please use your one logic.
 This is only example.
 $merchantReferenceId = 'ID235r'.strtotime('now');
 $purchaseAmount = '4.99'; // Euro and cents needs to be separated by dot.